LeechCSE/Data-Structure-and-Algorithm/PS/Graph/README.md

 to the end.
 The BFS algorithm is used with the current position as node and the offset as edge; it runs at <img src="https://latex.codecogs.com/svg.image?\inline&space;O(N)" title="\inline O(N)" />.

+## BOJ#1600 말이 되고픈 원숭이
+Given an N-by-M matrix and `k` that represents the limit of knight-like moves, it gives the minimum number of moves from `(0, 0)` to `(N - 1, M - 1)`.
+If the knight-like moves are used beyond the limit, the cursor moves in four
+directions: left, right, up, and down.
+The BFS algorithm is used with node of `{y, x, num_knights}` where `y` and `x` indicates the coordinates and `num_knights` shows the number of knight-like moves used.